Skip to main content

 Citation tooltip

-A citation badge that doesn’t show +N points to a single source.
-Single-source badges show the source directly, with no chevrons and no “X of N” counter, so you can verify with one click.
+A chip with no +N points to a single source.
+It shows that source directly, with no chevrons and no counter, so you can verify it in one click.

 Citation tooltip on hover showing source title and excerpt